Symbiosis MBA Admissions Now Open via SNAP Test 2025 - www.lokmattimes.com

 Symbiosis International (Deemed University) has been granted Category-I status by the UGC and holds an ‘A++’ grade from NAAC.
 The university is ranked 31st in India under the NIRF 2024 Universities Category, and 10th in ARIIA 2021.
 According to the QS India Rankings, it is the second-best private university in India.
 Campuses are located in Pune, Hyderabad, Nagpur, Nashik, Noida, and Bengaluru.

-To begin your SNAP 2025 registration and explore Symbiosis' transformative management programmes,visit: www.snaptest.org
+To begin your SNAP 2025 registration and explore Symbiosis’s transformative management programmes, visit: www.snaptest.org